-In Aug 2020, a new auto-drafted statement GSTR 2B was introduced with the objective of making ITC claim and computation easier.
+GSTR 2B, a new auto-drafted statement was introduced in Aug 2020 with the objective of making ITC claim and computation easier.
 Though invoices from GSTR 2A flow into GSTR 2B, unlike GSTR 2A, GSTR 2B is a static return.
 Erstwhile GSTR 2B was generated on 12th of every month, however with QRMP scheme the monthly filing date for quarterly filers became 13th.
 Hence GSTR-2B is now generated on 14th and consists of all those invoices file after last generated GSTR 2B.

 Earlier the comparison for invoice matching was between purchase records and GSTR-2A.
 However, the taxpayers now have an additional choice of benchmarking their ITC computation- GSTR 2B.
 And with the recent tweet of CBIC around binding of Input Tax Credit to GSTR2B, there has been quite a stir in the taxpayer community.